Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

   ```

 Your Data Hub project will now be using the Data Hub plugin that you published.

+Note that while you're testing the Data Hub plugin in another project, you can also use the technique mentioned above
+for loading modules via the Gradle "mlWatch" task.
+That is - while you test the plugin, you can make changes to the
+Data Hub modules under ./marklogic-data-hub/src/main/resources/ml-modules as see the impact within the project
+application that you're testing.

 #### Running tests on the Data Hub plugin